EricMFischer/personal-website/content/project/vehicle_detection/index.md

 * Perform a Histogram of Oriented Gradients (HOG) feature extraction on a labeled training set of images and train a classifier Linear SVM classifier
 * Implement a sliding-window technique and use trained classifier to search for vehicles in images
-* Run pipeline on a video stream and create a heat map of recurring detections frame by frame to reject outliers and follow detected vehicles.
+* Run pipeline on a video stream and create a heat map of recurring detections frame by frame to reject outliers and follow detected vehicles
-* Estimate a bounding box for vehicles detected.
+* Estimate a bounding box for vehicles detected

-First we perform a Histogram of Oriented Gradients (HOG) feature extraction on a labeled training set of images, and then we subsequently train a Linear SVM classifier using selected HOG features and colour features.
+First we perform a Histogram of Oriented Gradients (HOG) feature extraction on a labeled training set of images.

-Here are two example images, the first from the vehicle class and the second from the non-vehicle class.
+Here are examples of images from the vehicle class and the non-vehicle class.
-{{< figure src="for_hog.png" lightbox="true" width="25%" height="25%" >}}
+{{< figure src="vehicle_hog.png" lightbox="true" width="70%" height="70%" >}}

 Here are some visualized HOG features extracted from the images.
-{{< figure src="hog.png" lightbox="true" width="35%" height="50%" >}}
+{{< figure src="hog_descriptors.png" lightbox="true" width="80%" height="80%" >}}

-Lastly, we can implement a sliding-window technique and use our trained classifier to find vehicles in images.
+We can implement a sliding-window technique and use our trained classifier to find vehicles in images.
-{{< figure src="featured.png" lightbox="true" width="60%" height="60%" >}}
+{{< figure src="hog_pipeline.png" lightbox="true" width="60%" height="60%" >}}

+Initially using HOG features and SVM, a heatmap could average the detection results from successive frames.
+The heatmap was thresholded to a minimum value before labeling regions, to remove false positive.
+This process was shown above.

+With deep learning, however, we can rely on a confidence score to decide the tradeoff between precision and recall.
+This next figure shows the effect of thresholding SSD detection at different level of confidence.

+{{< figure src="bounding_boxes.png" lightbox="true" width="90%" height="90%" >}}